 Every song requires backing vocals because it adds depth and makes songs diverse and interesting.
 Backing vocals can be sung by one or more persons.
 It depends on the song.

-When it comes to recording backing vocals it should be recorded after lead and vocal doubles.
+When it comes to recording backing vocals they should be recorded after the lead and vocal doubles.
 You need to have the main vocal track add backing vocals because it will make better decisions that way.

 The process is the same but you need to think ahead and record correctly.
-In thinking ahead I mean mixing.
+In thinking ahead I mean mixing vocals.
 You need to think about how backing vocal tracks will sit in the mix, how you will pan them, and so on.

 Typically, lead vocals stay in the center but backing vocals can be panned left and right, or you might have different backing vocal tracks on both sides.
 That’s why thinking about panning during recording is important.